 The goal of the spectrum of allies is to identify different people—or specific groups of people—in each category, then design actions and tactics to move them one wedge to the left.

 Step 2.
-Benefits of this tool
+Explain benefits of this tool

-Good news: in most social-change campaigns it is not necessary to win the opponent to your point of view.
+Good news: in most social-change campaigns it is not necessary to win over the opponent to your point of view.
 It is only necessary to move the central pie wedges one step in your direction.

 This is important.
 If we shift each wedge one step, we are likely to win, even if the hardliners on the other side never move.
 That means our goal is not to convince the fossil fuel industry to end themselves.
 Instead, it is moving the rest of the society to shut them down.

-Often activists have the mistaken idea that they need to win everyone to their side (which invites despair), or that we need to change the fossil fuel industry or other people actively fighting against (again inviting despair).
+Often activists have the mistaken idea that they need to win everyone to their side (which invites despair), or that we need to change the fossil fuel industry or other people actively fighting against the campaign (again inviting despair).
 When organisers bring an optimistic attitude, instead of one of despair, to the task of mobilisation, it is a lot easier to get people on board.

 The Spectrum of Allies also reminds us there is a need for many roles.
-Different actions will reach folks at different places in the spectrum, so there are many ways to support a campaign from lobbying politicians to marching in the streets.
+Different actions will reach folks at different places in the spectrum, so there are many ways to support a campaign, from lobbying politicians to marching in the streets.

 This tool also evaluates our work.
 Can we show that we are measurably moving some segment of people over to our side?
 If not, we need to rethink our strategy.

 Step 3.
 Fill out the chart